Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Introduction

-Another problem is that these black-box models lack physical interpretability.
-The captured spatio-temporal features of long time-series data are sparse, which cannot be explained by first principles, limiting their practicality.
-Although graph neural networks are considered a way to incorporate prior knowledge into networks, they are used primarily to identify physical correlations among variables~\cite{10026469,10129979,10530070}.
-Fortunately, a potential solution to this problem lies in physics-informed or guided neural networks, which are designed to enhance the transparency and explainability of deep learning models (PINNs)~\cite{RAISSI2019686}, ensuring that their outputs adhere to physical laws~\cite{pittphilsci23067}.
-By integrating differential equations and initial conditions into the loss function, these models leverage the automatic differentiation capability of neural networks while embedding fundamental physical laws~\cite{9743327}.
-They have been successfully applied to lake temperature prediction~\cite{daw2021physicsguided}, parameter estimation~\cite{9647978}, and flexibility analysis~\cite{9771395}.
-While physics-informed modeling methods demonstrate advantages over traditional algorithms in efficiency, noise immunity, and accuracy, a core obstacle remains: apart from the loss function with physical laws, these deep learning methods are still black box models.
-The physical constraints in loss functions merely implicitly imply the presence of physical properties within the neural networks rather than providing explicit expressions of these relationships.
+Another problem is that black-box models lack physical interpretability, critical for safety in thermal power plants.
+Sparse spatio-temporal features in long time-series data are not explainable by first principles, limiting their utility.
+While graph neural networks incorporate prior knowledge to identify physical correlations~\cite{10129979,10530070}, they lack explicit physical grounding.
+Physics-informed neural networks (PINNs) address this by embedding physical laws into loss functions via differential equations and initial conditions, leveraging automatic differentiation for transparency~\cite{RAISSI2019686,pittphilsci23067,9743327}.
+Successful applications include lake temperature prediction~\cite{daw2021physicsguided}, parameter estimation~\cite{9647978}, and flexibility analysis~\cite{9771395}.
+Despite advantages in efficiency, noise immunity, and accuracy, PINNs implicitly encode physical properties, lacking explicit expressions of these relationships.